 - Ham – After I make a big spiral ham for holidays like Easter, I chop up the remaining ham and put it into the freezer.
 Then add the ham bits to the fried rice.
 You can even reheat it straight from frozen, cooking it with the vegetables.

-- Ham + Pineapple – If using the ham as specified above, add bits of pineapple to compliment the flavor.
+Ham + Pineapple – If using the ham as specified above, add bits of pineapple for a great addition to compliment the flavor.

 - 3 large eggs